hwarden162/applied-ml/_episodes/03-data-prep.md

 ```
 {: .output}

 At the moment, the only information encoded in this recipe is what variable we are trying to predict and what variables we are using for prediction.
-One fairly standard transformation we may like to apply to our model is normalisation (or centering and scaling), to do this we create a recipe "step".
-We pipe our recipe object into the step and it will create a sequence of instructions written in orser that we will apply to our data (just the same as piping multiple `dplyr` commands together).
+One fairly standard transformation we may like to apply to our model is normalisation (or centering and scaling), to do this we create a recipe “step”.
+We pipe our recipe object into the step and it will create a sequence of instructions written in orser that we will apply to our data (just the same as piping multiple dplyr commands together).
 The function for normalising data is `step_normalize`, however we also need to tell it what variables we would like it to normalise.
 To do this you can explicitly type the name of the variable, use any of the `dplyr` selector functions or use some custom selector functions given by `recipes`.
 Here I have use a `recipes` selector function called `all_numeric_predictors()` that will transform any function registered as a predictor that is also numeric.
 You could also try using `all_numeric()` that will transform all variables, whether they are predictors or not.

 ```r
 housing_rec <- recipe(medv ~ ., data = housing_train) |>